WenshuaiJiangCorn/sl-experiment-wj/README.md

 ### Animal Directory
 When the library is used to acquire data for a new animal, it generates a new **animal** directory under the **root** and **project** directory combination.
-The directory uses the ID of the animal, provided via the command argument as its name.
+The directory uses the ID of the animal, as its name.
 Depending on the host machine, this animal directory may contain further subdirectories.
 For example, most data acquisition systems also create a **persistent_data** subdirectory under the root animal directory, which is used to store data that is reused between data acquisition sessions.

-***Critical!*** Current Sun lab convention stipulates that all animal IDs should be numeric.
-While some library components do accept strings as inputs, it is expected that all animal IDs only consist of positive numbers.
+***Critical!*** The current Sun lab convention stipulates that all animal IDs should be numeric.
+While some library components do accept strings as inputs, it is expected that all animal IDs only consist of positive integers.
 Failure to adhere to this naming convention can lead to runtime errors and unexpected behavior of all library components!

 ### Session Directory
 Each time the library is used to acquire data, a new session directory is created under the **root**, **project** and **animal** directory combination.
-The session name is derived from the current ***UTC*** timestamp, accurate to ***microseconds***.
+The session name is derived from the current ***UTC*** timestamp at the time of the session directory creation, accurate to ***microseconds***.
 Primarily, this naming format was chosen to make all sessions acquired by the same acquisition system have unique and chronologically sortable names.
 The session name format follows the order of **YYYY-MM-DD-HH-MM-SS-US**.

 ### Raw Data and Processed Data:
 All data acquired by this library is stored under the **raw_data** subdirectory, generated for each session.
 Overall, an example path to the acquired (raw) data can therefore look like this:
 `/media/Data/Experiments/Template/666/2025-11-11-05-03-234123/raw_data/`.

-Similarly, our data processing pipelines generate new files and subdirectories under the **processed_data** subdirectory, generated for each session.
+Similarly, all Sun lab data processing pipelines generate new files and subdirectories under the **processed_data** subdirectory for each session.
 An example path to the processed_data directory can therefore look like this:
-`server/sun_data/Template/666/2025-11-11-05-03-234123/processed_data`.
+`/server/sun_data/Template/666/2025-11-11-05-03-234123/processed_data`.

-***Note!*** This lab treats **both** newly acquired and preprocessed data as **raw**.
-This is because preprocessing **does not in any way change the information of the data**.
+***Note!*** This library treats **both** newly acquired and preprocessed data as **raw**.
+This is because preprocessing **does not change the content of the data**.
 Instead, preprocessing uses lossless compression to more efficiently package the data for transmission and can at any time be converted back to the original format.
 Processing the data, on the other hand, generates additional data and / or modifies the processed data values in ways that may not necessarily be reversible.
-Therefore, all Sun lab data pipelines are designed to ensure the safety of raw data under all circumstances.

 ### Shared Raw Data